makrai/notes/potts2010-lm-understand.md

 * ascribing intentions to other humans is incredibly difficult and inherently
-* we don’t know what cognitive primitives are necessary or sufficient for intentionality, so it is generally unclear what properties an AI system has to have in order to pass this bar; singling out language models seems unfair.
+* we don’t know what cognitive primitives are necessary or sufficient for intentionality, so it is generally unclear what properties an AI system has to have in order to pass this bar; singling out language models seems unfair